game-ci/docker/images/ubuntu/base/README.md

 Base image used to produce hub and editor images.

-Not indended for external use per se.
+Not intended for external use per se.

 ## License